PuneetPuli/katanamu-dafny/README.md

 Traditional testing: "Does this work for these 100 inputs?"
 Formal verification: "Does this work for ALL possible inputs?"

-This project mathematically proves that invalid proofs cannot be constructed, providing stronger guarantees than any amount of testing.
+This project mathematically proves that invalid proofs cannot be constructed, providing stronger guarantees than any amount of testing
 ---
 ## Quick Start